-AMD Ryzen: Specs and performance revealed on new Zen chips
+AMD Ryzen: Specs analysis, rumours and release date window

 Fast forward to 15 minutes in for the start of the stream

-AMD has confirmed that Ryzen is capable of doing 40% more work per clock cycle, compared to the previous generation Excavator core.
+AMD has confirmed that Ryzen is capable of doing 40% more work per clock cycle, compared to the previous-generation Excavator core.
 Impressively, power consumption per cycle remains the same.
 AMD had these goals from the outset, but it's good to know that this has been achieved.
 We don't know what the Ryzen chips stated TDP is, although it's rumoured to be 95W.

-So, how did AMD get Ryzen's performance boost?
+So, how did AMD achieve Ryzen's performance boost?
 Partly, it's down to the new 14nm process, which means more transistors can fit onto a given piece of silicon, resulting in improved performance without a big increase in power consumption.

 An entirely new architecture also helps.
 Importantly, Ryzen chips support “Simultaneous Multi-Threading”, which is similar to Intel’s Hyper-Threading tech.
 This allows for better distribution and handling of multiple tasks.
 For the high-end chip, there are eight cores that can handle 16 threads.